 This Statement of Additional Information (the "SAI") is not a prospectus.
-This SAI should be read in conjunction with the prospectus for the Goldman Sachs ActiveBeta® Emerging Markets Equity ETF, Goldman Sachs ActiveBeta® Europe Equity ETF, Goldman Sachs ActiveBeta® Japan Equity ETF, Goldman Sachs ActiveBeta® U.S. Large Cap Equity ETF, Goldman Sachs ActiveBeta® U.S. Small Cap Equity ETF and Goldman Sachs ActiveBeta® World Low Vol Plus Equity ETF (the "Funds"), dated December 29, 2024, as it may be further amended and/or supplemented from time to time (the "Prospectus").
-The Prospectus may be obtained without charge from Goldman Sachs & Co.
+This SAI should be read in conjunction with the prospectus for the Goldman Sachs U.S. Large Cap Buffer 1 ETF, Goldman Sachs U.S. Large Cap Buffer 2 ETF and Goldman Sachs U.S. Large Cap Buffer 3 ETF dated December 17, 2024, as it may be amended and/or supplemented from time to time.
+The prospectus may be obtained without charge from Goldman Sachs & Co.
 LLC by calling 1-800-621-2550 or writing to Goldman Sachs Funds, 71 South Wacker Drive, Suite 1200, Chicago, IL 60606.